-Vitamin C (ascorbic acid) is an antioxidant found in fruits and vegetables.
-Scientific evidence suggests vitamin C lowers the risk of developing cataracts.
-Also, when taken in combination with other essential nutrients, it can slow the progression of age-related macular degeneration and visual acuity loss.
+Scientific evidence suggests vitamin C lowers the risk of developing cataracts and when taken in combination with other essential nutrients, it can slow the progression of age-related macular degeneration and visual acuity loss.
 For your daily dose, try incorporating oranges, grapefruit, strawberries, papaya, green peppers and tomatoes into your diet.

 Vitamin E protects cells in the eyes from unstable molecules called free radicals, which break down healthy tissue.
 Good food sources of Vitamin E include vegetable oils (including safflower and corn oil), nuts, wheat germ and sweet potatoes.